dev-ket/Ket.jl/docs/src/contribution_guide.md

 This guide explains some ways to contribute.

 !!! tip
     Questions, suggestions, bugs and so forth can be added [as an issue on the repository](https://github.com/dev-ket/Ket.jl/issues).
-    If you are interested in contributing with code but need help or are unsure if it is a good fit for Ket, you can do the same or find us on [Slack](https://ketjl.slack.com/).
+You can also find us on [Slack](https://ketjl.slack.com/).

 ## Contributing code